Sustainable Investing at Cumberland

-Based on data derived from Sustainalytics, a recognized leader in sustainability research, the six core investment strategies managed by Cumberland Private Wealth Management scored higher than their respective benchmark indexes in terms of ESG as of the first quarter (Q1) of 2021, Sustainalytics’ absolute and relative ESG scoring*.
+Based on data derived from Sustainalytics, a recognized leader in sustainability research, the six core investment strategies managed by Cumberland Private Wealth Management demonstrated better Corporate Sustainability Scores than their respective benchmark indexes.
+Note that a lower numerical score represents less ESG risk.
+Below is a comparison of the Q2 2022 data.

 Investing in sustainable companies

 What makes our strategies more sustainable than the broader global investing indices?
 The short answer is the high quality of the companies in which we invest, resulting from our proprietary investment process and disciplined approach.